-The value of such shares may be more or less than the applicable post-termination amount.
-These payments of cash and/or shares are conditioned on the former REU or AREU holder not violating his or her partner obligations or engaging in any competitive activity prior to the date such payments are made, and are subject to reduction if any losses are allocated to such REUs or AREUs.
-From time to time, the terms of specific grants of REUs or AREUs will vary, which variations may include limitations on the income or distributions and may also provide for exchangeability at an identified time or upon the occurrence of certain conditions.
-RPUs and APSUs have similar features to existing REU and AREU interests except that (i) they provide for a minimum distribution of \$0.005 per quarter and (ii) they provide that if BGC Holdings were to be dissolved, the obligation to provide Post-termination payments to terminated partners holding RPUs or ARPUs is cancelled.
-PSUs, APSUs, PSIs, PSEs and APSIs are similar to REUs, AREUs, RPUs and ARPUs, respectively, except that they do not have post-termination payments.
-Preferred Units are entitled solely to the Preferred Distribution and, similarly, do not have post-termination payments.
-NPSUs are identical to PSUs except that they are not entitled to participate in partnership distributions, will not be allocated any items of profit or loss and may not be made exchangeable into shares of our Class A common stock, but may be converted into PSUs or PPSUs in the sole discretion of the General Partner of our Partnership.
-The N Units are identical to their underlying units except that they are not entitled to participate in partnership distributions, will not be allocated any items of profit or loss and may not be made exchangeable into shares of our Class A common stock, but may be converted into the underlying unit in the sole discretion of the General Partner of the Partnership and subject to the approval of the Compensation Committee.
+The value of such shares may have been more or less than the applicable post-termination amount.
+These payments of cash and/or shares were conditioned on the former REU or AREU holder not violating his or her partner obligations or engaging in any Competitive Activity prior to the date such payments are made, and were subject to reduction if any losses are allocated to such REUs or AREUs.
+From time to time, the terms of specific grants of REUs or AREUs varied, which variations may have included limitations on the income or distributions and may have also provided for exchangeability at an identified time or upon the occurrence of certain conditions.
+RPUs and APSUs had similar features to existing REU and AREU interests except that (i) they provided for a minimum distribution of \$0.005 per quarter and (ii) they provided that if BGC Holdings were to be dissolved, the obligation to provide post-termination payments to terminated partners holding RPUs or ARPUs was cancelled.
+PSUs, APSUs, PSIs, PSEs and APSIs were similar to REUs, AREUs, RPUs and ARPUs, respectively, except that they did not have post-termination payments.
+Preferred Units were entitled solely to the Preferred Distribution and, similarly, did not have post-termination payments.
+NPSUs were identical to PSUs except that they were not entitled to participate in partnership distributions, were not allocated any items of profit or loss and were not made exchangeable into shares of BGC Partners' Class A common stock, but may have been converted into PSUs or PPSUs in the sole discretion of the general partner of BGC Holdings.
+The N Units were identical to their underlying units except that they were not entitled to participate in partnership distributions, were not allocated any items of profit or loss and were not made exchangeable into shares of BGC Partners' Class A common stock, but may have been converted into the underlying unit in the sole discretion of the general partner of BGC Holdings and subject to the approval of the Compensation Committee.